Get the Best WordPress Backup

 Click on Download » Archive (zip).
 This will download a ZIP file with your compiled custom WordPress files.
 Be sure to save this so you can import it into another location.

-If you’re using Duplicator Pro, you’ll only have to download the package’s archive file and drag and drop it into a new WordPress installation.
+If you’re using Duplicator Pro, you’ll only have to download the backup’s archive file and drag and drop it into a new WordPress installation.
 However, if you don’t have WordPress installed or you’re using Duplicator Lite, be sure to also download the installer.
 For more information on this process, check out this guide on how to clone a WordPress site

 Step 4: Import the Files into WordPress